decile-team/cords/README.md

     </br>
 </p>

-## Highlights
+## Starting with CORDS
-- 3x to 5x speedups, cost reduction, and energy reductions in the training of deep models in supervised learning
-- 3x+ speedups, cost/energy reduction for deep model training in semi-supervised learning
-- 3x to 30x speedups and cost/energy reduction for Hyper-parameter tuning using subset selection with SOTA schedulers (Hyperband and ASHA) and algorithms (TPE, Random)

-## Installation
+### Pip Installation

-1. To install the latest version of the CORDS package using PyPI:
+To install the latest version of the CORDS package using PyPI:

     ```python
     pip install -i https://test.pypi.org/simple/ cords
     ```

+### From Git Repository
-2. To install using the source:
+To install using the source:

     ```bash
     git clone https://github.com/decile-team/cords.git